United States of Jihad: Reception

-Al Jazeera’s Jenifer Fenton found that Jihad offers “sobering reading in a feverish U.S. political climate.”
-Other reviewers, like Mary Louise Kelly with The Washington Post, have stated that they would like to see more discussion, namely because “the prescriptive sections are among the weakest of the book” and Bergen’s discussion of the FBI’s Behavioral Analysis Unit was “long and not particularly compelling.”
+Al Jazeeras Jenifer Fenton found that Jihad offers "sobering reading in a feverish U.S. political climate."
+Other reviewers, like Mary Louise Kelly with The Washington Post, have stated that they would like to see more discussion, namely because "the prescriptive sections are among the weakest of the book" and Bergen's discussion of the FBI's Behavioral Analysis Unit was "long and not particularly compelling."